-In the planning of banking quarters, one of the problems which must be solved has to do with the prevention of noise,-or rather in most instances with the absorption of noise.
-It is possible to enter one bank and have one's ears saluted by the din of typewriters, adding machines and other useful and necessary devices, while in another bank there may reign the quiet which is always associated with dignity,-one of the chief qualities or characteristics which a bank is expected to possess.
+In the planning of banking quarters, one of the problems which must be solved has to do with the prevention of noise,-or rather in most instances with the absorption of It is possible to enter one bank and have one's ears saluted by the din of typewriters, adding machines and other useful and necessary devices, while in another bank there may reign the quiet which is always associated with dig-nity,-one of the chief qualities or characteristics which a bank is expected to possess.
+The difference is likely to bank is expected to possess.
 The difference is likely to be due to use in the latter instance of certain materials in walls and ceiling which absorb the sound.
-"Once pro-duced in a confined room such as a business office or bank. this energy will continue to exist until it is absorbed by the boundary surfaces of the room, the walls, floor and ceiling, or is transmitted to the space beyond.
+"Once produced in a confined room such as a business office or bank, this energy will continue to exist until it is absorbed by boundary surfaces of the room, the walls, floor and ceiling, or is transmitted to the space beyond.
 An entirely negligible amount is absorbed in the viscosity of the air itself.
-It spreads in the form of a spherical wave from its source in all directions, and its loudness or intensity diminishes as the square of the distance from its source.
+It spreads in the form of a spherical wave from its source in all directions, and its loudness or intensity di-minishes as the square of the distance from its source.
 These are simple laws of physics.
-When this noise or energy is produced in a business office or bank in which the boundary walls, floor and ceiling are composed of almost perfect reflectors of sound, it is evident that by far the major portion of the energy produced by whatever source, such as talking, telephone bells, typewriters, adding machines, bookkeeping machines, or other office mechanical devices, must go through a considerable process of multiple reflection, from walls to ceiling, ceiling to floor, floor to walls and ceiling again, many times, before the energy or noise has been wholly dissipated."
+When this noise or energy is produced in a business office or bank in which the boun-dary walls, floor and ceiling are composed of almost perfect reflectors of sound, it is evident that by far the major portion of the energy produced by whatever source, such as talking, telephone bells, typewriters, adding machines, bookkeeping machines, or other office mechanical devices, must go through a considerable process of multiple reflection, from walls to ceiling, ceiling to floor, floor to walls and ceiling again, many times, before the energy or noise has been wholly dissipated."
 This brochure dwells upon the use of "Akoustikos," an acoustic felt composed of asbestos fiber and hair.
+"When this material is installed strategically fiber and hair.
 "When this material is installed strategically upon the principal reflecting surface of a bank or office, usually the ceiling, it is in effect a blotting paper for sound, absorbing the major portion of the sound energy immediately over its source, and in this way successfully eliminating most of the energy accumulation due to continued reflection."